The author is a guitarist and bassist with over 35 years of experience as a musician.

-In a nutshell, with an SX bass guitar you’re going to get an instrument that plays and sounds better than it ought to.
+In a nutshell, with an SX bass guitar, you’re going to get an instrument that plays and sounds better than it ought to.
 They are great choices for beginners, but seasoned pros may enjoy some of the options they offer at a low cost.
-They make solid instruments for modding, and starting with an SX you can create an affordable custom bass exactly to you specs.
+They make solid instruments for modding, and starting with an SX you can create an affordable custom bass exactly to your specs.

-There is reason Fender is one of the big dogs of the music world, and it takes more than just copping their designs to unseat them.
+However, there is a reason Fender is one of the big dogs of the music world, and it takes more than just copying their designs to unseat them.
 There are some higher-end Squier basses out there today that look and sound amazing for under $300.

 The Final Word on SX Basses